Site Logo

 Music Workshop is a nonprofit organization that creates high-quality, culturally responsive music programming for teachers to use in their classrooms and professional development to further their own learning.

-Together with our worldwide community of teachers, our mission is to inspire students everywhere to enrich their lives and learning through music.
+Together with our worldwide community of teachers, Music Workshop’s mission is to inspire students everywhere to enrich their lives and learning through music.

 Who We Are